Astatine-213-Tian/Past-Paper-Crawler/README.md

 ### After download

-1. Put all files inside one folder
-2. Run the script `MainGUI.py`
+1. Run the script `MainGUI.py`

 # To do

 * Sort paper by year

+* Automatically check for new version of the software

-* Automatically check for update
+* Automatically check for update in cache

 * Allow multiple selection in filter
-* Automatically update the cache

 * Skip downloaded file

 * Allow option - create folder for each type of paper

 # Update log

 ## v 1.3

+### 1.3.1

+* [Bug Fixed] Add error message when default download path doesn't exist
+* [Enhancement] Adjust the arrangement on windows

 ### 1.3.0